7CTech/Tool/README.md

 ## Dependencies

 There are a few dependencies for this script, as they are used in some of it's functions.
-There is not dependency checking in the script, the tool will simply crash.
+There is no dependency checking in the script, the tool will simply crash.

 The dependencies are: